 Know your rights and obligations

-Most landlords will respect your rights and requests.
+Most landlords will respect your rights and requests, and you’ll find that they may even be willing to negotiate your rent with you, making for a much better relationship from the start.
 Unfortunately, not every landlord plays by the rulebook.
 Sometimes, they’ll overlook or disregard your rights, even without knowing it.

 That’s why it’s important for you to know the rights you’re entitled to – if you don’t advocate for yourself, nobody will.
 Knowing your rights will help empower you to rise up with confidence and defend yourself when you need to most.